Sekai-no-uragawa/Sekai-no-uragawa/README.md

 </h3>

 Passed a number of courses in Python, ML, analytics and statistics, participate in ML competitions, writing an ML pet project - I am deeply passionate about DS and ready to go further

-This page will be gradually updated, also check out my repositories, I will be glad!

 <h2 align="Left">
     Contact with me: